open-cogsci/osdoc/content/pages/manual/javascript/about.md

 - `for … of …` loops that iterate over values (in addition to the old `for … in …` loops that iterate over indices)
 - [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment), which allows you to assign the elements of an array to multiple variables at once.

-ECMA 6 is supported by most modern browser, which means that you can use these features when running an experiment in a browser.
+ECMA 6 is supported by most modern browsers, which means that you can use these features when running an experiment in a browser.

 ```js
 // ECMA 6 (browser only)